MarufZak/study-logs/understanding-linux-kernel/README.md

 Files are deleted when the links count in the `INode` reaches 0.

 In short, soft links are references, while hard links are alternative access points to the same data.

+## An overview of Unix kernels

+Unix kernel provides environment for processes to execute, and it does that by providing corresponding interfaces, which are used by applications, and therefore applications don’t use hardware directly.

+The kernel itself is not a process, but process manager.
+Besides user processes, Unix systems include privileged processes, called **kernel threads.** They run in kernel address space, do not interact with users, usually created during startup and terminated when shutting down.

+When kernel stops execution of a process, it saves the info about it in **process descriptior,** including program counter (PC), stack pointer (SP), and other registers.
+It can then continue executing this process with info in process descriptor.